By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 The "Observation vs. Interpretation" Rule

-The single most important concept in psych charting, and the thing a med-surg nurse floating to psych most needs to learn.
+This is the single most important concept in psych charting, and the thing a med-surg nurse floating to psych most needs to learn.

 Common Mistakes